FRniels/Radar-controlled-pan-tilt-system/Documentation/Math/Radar_Signal_Mixing/fmcw_radar_signal_mixing.md

 - k = chirp slope (Hz/s)
 - t = time (s)

-The frequency increases linearly over time with slope k.
+The frequency increases linearly over time with slope **k**.

 ---

 ### Received Signal (RX)

-The received signal is a delayed version of the transmitted signal, due to the round-trip time delay \(\tau\) from the target:
+The received signal is a delayed version of the transmitted signal, due to the round-trip time delay **tau** from the target:
 ```
 R(t) = sin(2 * pi * (f * (t - tau) + (k / 2) * (t - tau)^2 ))
 ```